What qualifies as slander?

 - Telling someone that a certain person cheated on his taxes, or committed tax fraud.

-What is it called when you sue for emotional distress?
+What is it called when you sue someone for emotional distress?

 Intentional Infliction of Emotional Distress (IIED) IIED is sometimes called the “tort of outrage” since it’s based on extreme or outrageous behavior that is intentionally or recklessly performed.

 What do you do when someone tries to ruin your reputation?

 No matter what you do to rebuild your reputation, don’t ever try to turn into something you are not.
 Just remember to be true to yourself, and honest to your closest friends.
 As you seek to live the best life you can, you will be able to hold your head held high no matter what other people say about you.

 Is it hard to sue someone for slander?